 Job Trainer Australia maintains a record of all issued Certificate’s and Statement of Attainment’s which are Nationally Recognised for a period of thirty (30) years.

 Job Trainer Australia management ensures that all Statement of Attainments issued by Job Trainer Australia are those that are currently on its scope of registration and certify the achievement of the relevant AQF Qualification or Unit of Competence.

 Request to reissue statement of attainment

 In the event of a lost or damaged Statement of Attainment, please contact Job Trainer Australia.
 Replacement certificates via email will incur no fee.
-In the case of certificates issued by government body portals such as VGCCC, LGNSW and NSW Food Authority, a fee of $40 per Statement of Attainment plus a $20 reissue admin fee will apply, inclusive of GST.
+In the case of certificates issued by government body portals such as LCV & LG NSW a fee of $40 per Statement of Attainment plus a $20 reissue admin fee will apply, inclusive of GST.

 You may be eligible for a Credit Transfer if you have previously undertaken training through a Registered Training Organisation.
 Credit Transfer may be granted for one or more units.
 Three (3) major factors need to be considered:

 ➤ How current the Qualification/Statement of Attainment is?

 ➤ If the training was undertaken with a Registered Training Organisation.